utshomax/postman-docs/src/pages/docs/administration/billing.md

 At any time during your Auto-Flex billing cycle, your team can [invite](/docs/administration/managing-your-team/managing-your-team/#inviting-users) users regardless of available seats.

-Before your Auto-Flex billing cycle renews, all Billing and Admin team members receive a notification about any new users you added during that time period.
+Before your Auto-Flex billing cycle renews, all Billing and Admin users on the team receive a notification about any new users you added during that time period.

 > Annual plans receive a notification two weeks before their quarterly cycle renews, and monthly plans receive a notification one week before their monthly cycle renews.